-PFAS are a category of man-made chemicals used in a variety of industrial and consumer products, including fire-fighting foams as well as coatings for products like carpets, clothing, food packaging, and cookware.
-While the EPA did not have any federally established regulations surrounding PFAS in 2023 when the following samples were taken, Washington State did enforce State Action Levels (SALs) for 5 specific PFAS contaminants: PFOS, PFOA, PFHxS, PFNA, and PFBS.
-These SALs identify the concentration in drinking water at or below which adverse health effects are not anticipated to occur over a lifetime of exposure.

-In April 2024, the EPA published new federal Maximum Contaminant Level (MCL) for 6 specific PFAS compounds that will take effect in 2029.
-Although they do not apply to the sampling values reported in 2023, Fairchild wants to provide its consumers the opportunity to be as educated as possible about the rules surrounding the water they drink, and more information surrounding this new MCl can be found at www.epa.gov/pfas.
-Ongoing quarterly sampling and remediation is being done to proactively ensure that the base's drinking water continues to remain below currently pertinent contaminant levels.
-In the table below, the 2023 sample values can be seen compared to the 2023 Washington SALs as applicable.
+- 1. PFAS are a category of man-made chemicals used in a variety of industrial and consumer products, including fire-fighting foams as well as coatings for products like carpets, clothing, food packaging, and cookware.
+Washington State enforces State Action Levels (SALs) for another specific PFAS contaminants: PFBS.
+These SALs identify the concentration in drinking water at or below which adverse health effects are not anticipated to occur over a lifetime of exposure. - 2.
+In April 2024, the EPA published new federal Maximum Contaminant Level (MCL) for 5 specific PFAS compounds that will take effect in 2029.
+Although they do not apply to the sampling values reported in 2024, Fairchild wants to provide its consumers the opportunity to be as educated as possible about the rules surrounding the water they drink, and more information surrounding this new MCL can be found at www.epa.gov/pfas..
+Ongoing semi-annual sampling and remediation is being done to proactively ensure that the base's drinking water continues to remain below currently pertinent contaminant levels.